grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

 # time.
 [common: <common>]

+# (advanced) Defines a custom path for the registry.
+When specified, Mimir will
+# expose cost attribution metrics through this custom path, if not specified,
+# cost attribution metrics won't be exposed.
+# CLI flag: -custom-registry-path
+[custom_registry_path: <string> | default = ""]

 # (experimental) Enables optimized marshaling of timeseries.
 # CLI flag: -timeseries-unmarshal-caching-optimization-enabled
 [timeseries_unmarshal_caching_optimization_enabled: <boolean> | default = true]

+# (experimental) Time interval at which inactive cost attributions will be
+# evicted from the counter, so it won't be counted when checking
+# max_cost_attribution_cardinality_per_user.
+# CLI flag: -cost-attribution.eviction-interval
+[cost_attribution_eviction_interval: <duration> | default = 30m]
 ```

 ### common